-The most dangerous conspiracy theories spread from a germ of truth that can make them difficult to identify and condemn.
-One such genre of antisemitic conspiracy theories involves the Mossad, Israel’s intelligence agency, and those who assist them outside of Israel.
-Sometimes called sayanim—Hebrew for “helpers,” or “assistants,” from the root samech-yod-ayin—these individuals reportedly assist Mossad agents with logistical aspects of missions.
-Examples of this include local Jews who helped with the 1960 capture of Adolf Eichmann in Argentina and with Operation Magic Carpet, which brought most of Yemen’s Jews to Israel in 1949 and 1950.
+The most dangerous conspiracy theories start with a germ of truth that can make them difficult to identify and condemn.
+One such genre of antisemitic conspiracy theories involves the Mossad, Israel’s intelligence agency, and those who assist it outside of Israel.
+Sometimes called sayanim—Hebrew for “helpers,” or “assistants,” from the root samech-yud-ayin—these individuals reportedly assist Mossad agents with logistical aspects of missions.
+Examples of these real-life sayanim include local Jews who helped with the 1960 capture of Adolf Eichmann in Argentina and with Operation Magic Carpet, which brought most of Yemen’s Jews to Israel in 1949 and 1950.

 A more sinister, expansive and false view of the sayanim has begun to spread in France, the United States and elsewhere.
 In this distorted form, sayanim are seen as Israel’s fifth column in global politics, the minions of a so-called “trans-generational criminal syndicate” manipulating world events from behind the scenes in favor of the financial elite.
-Some versions consider all Jews to be sayanim, and for years the word has been used by conspiracy purveyors to recast acts of terrorism as false-flag operations and to prop up Holocaust denial.
-This year, the sayanim conspiracy theory may have caused its first death.
+Some versions consider all Jews to be sayanim, and for years the word has been used by conspiracy purveyors to prop up Holocaust denial and recast acts of terrorism as false-flag operations.

 Cohen’s ideas are relatively fringe in France, but their reach has extended to the United States.
-On September 2021, former U.S. Representative (D-GA) and 2008 Green Party presidential candidate Cynthia McKinney retweeted an interview with Cohen with the words, “Listen as Jacob Cohen, author of ‘Springtime of the Sayanim,’ explains that the sayanim are Zionist Jews who occupy the highest levels in their respective countries AND who work for MOSSAD and receive orders from the War Department of MOSSAD [sic].”
+In September 2021, Cynthia McKinney, former Democratic congresswoman from Georgia and the 2008 Green Party presidential candidate, retweeted an interview with Cohen, adding: “Listen as Jacob Cohen, author of ‘Springtime of the Sayanim,’ explains that the sayanim are Zionist Jews who occupy the highest levels in their respective countries AND who work for MOSSAD and receive orders from the War Department of MOSSAD [sic].”

 With no explicit link to Cohen, the “sayan” label is also volleyed on Twitter against a variety of high-profile individuals.
-In September and October alone, a single account used it to describe comedian Bill Maher, U.S. Representative (R) Lee Zeldin, who was then running for governor of New York, Secretary of State Antony Blinken, the American Jewish Committee’s Avi Mayer and several others.
-Some of the account’s targets, such as Senator Tom Cotton (R), are not Jewish.
+In September and October alone, a single account used it to describe comedian Bill Maher, New York Republican Representative Lee Zeldin, who was then running for governor of New York, Secretary of State Antony Blinken, the American Jewish Committee’s Avi Mayer and several others.
+Some of the account’s targets, such as Arkansas Republican Senator Tom Cotton, are not Jewish.
 People don’t have to be famous to be called a sayan: The term has also been leveled online at individuals with little or no public profile.

-The sayanim conspiracy theory has been present on white supremacist platforms such as Stormfront for years.
-In one post from 2011, sayanim are accused of engaging in activities ranging from sabotaging cars to poisoning animals to “kidnapping children for their ritual murders/sacrifices,” a direct reference to the blood libel, a notorious trope long used against Jews.
-Some posts claim that synagogues are “covert storage sites for their weapons and other material they are using against us.”
+The sayanim conspiracy theory has been present on white supremacist platforms, including Stormfront, for years.
+In one post from 2011, sayanim were accused of engaging in activities ranging from sabotaging cars to poisoning animals to “kidnapping children for their ritual murders/sacrifices,” a direct reference to blood libel, a notorious trope long used against Jews.
+The same post claimed that synagogues are “covert storage sites for their weapons and other material they are using against us.”

-One man whose writing is quoted at length on Stormfront is Jeff Gates, a Vietnam veteran who served as counsel to the U.S. Senate Committee on Finance in the 1980s.
-In 1998, he wrote a book called The Ownership Solution—A Shared Capitalism for the 21st Century, the cover of which features blurbs by, among others, Coretta Scott King, Mikhail Gorbachev and Senator John D. “Jay” Rockefeller IV.
-In 2000, Gates was the Green Party’s candidate for Senate from Georgia.
-Gates also served on the advisory board of Tikkun, a progressive Jewish magazine, to which he contributed two articles in 2002 and 2003, both on the subject of corporate control and greed, and both still available online.
+One man whose writing is quoted at length on Stormfront is Jeff Gates, a Vietnam veteran who served as counsel to the U.S. Senate Finance Committee in the 1980s.
+In 1998, he wrote a book called The Ownership Solution—Toward a Shared Capitalism for the 21st Century, the cover of which features blurbs by, among others, Coretta Scott King, Mikhail Gorbachev and Senator John D. “Jay” Rockefeller IV.
+In 2000, Gates was the Green Party’s candidate for the Senate from Georgia.
+Gates also says he served on the advisory board of Tikkun, a progressive Jewish magazine, to which he contributed two articles in 2002 and 2003, both on the subject of corporate control and greed, and both still available online.

 Gates’s interest in sayanim, he says, was sparked in November 2002 in London when he was approached by a stranger after giving a talk.
 The man introduced himself as James “Mel” Rockefeller and told Gates about “a small group, a few within a few within a few, [that] was able to target [Jewish] identity in order to magnify their influence,” says Gates.
 “And that’s the sayanim.”

 Gates and Rockefeller now run a website that interweaves the sayanim story with other complicated claims by Rockefeller.
-(One is that he himself is the illegitimate son of Nelson Rockefeller, whose conception was arranged by this “criminal syndicate” in order to preemptively put the kibosh on Nelson’s presidential aspirations.
-A representative of the Rockefeller family stated through an intermediary that their research contradicted Mel’s claims of being related to them.)
+(One is that he himself is the illegitimate son of Nelson Rockefeller, whose conception was arranged by a “criminal syndicate” in order to preemptively put the kibosh on Nelson’s presidential aspirations.
+A representative of the Rockefeller family stated through an intermediary that their research contradicts James Rockefeller’s claims of being related to them.)

 When we spoke, Gates acknowledged that his ideas sound like antisemitic tropes but insisted that he isn’t an antisemite, referencing his two Jewish grandchildren, Jewish friends and his connection to Tikkun.
 When asked directly who the people behind all of these conspiracies are, Gates was coy, saying “Well, I’m going to let you decide that.”